-I didn't plan this at all, I swear!
-It has nothing to do with the Chinese Year of the Goat.. nevertheless I got inspired to start a brand new fable and turns out it features a goat as the main character.
-Some people might say there are no coincidences but, maybe I've just been seeing a lot of goats lately ;).
+I didn't plan this at all, I swear it has nothing to do with the Chinese Year of the Goat.. nevertheless I got inspired to start a brand new fable and turns out it features a goat as the main character.
+Some people might say there are no coincidences, maybe I've just been seeing a lot of goats lately.

 While flipping through my book of symbols looking at insects for my journal cover with all the bugs I came across the page of the goat, and out of the blue the title of a French kid's story popped in my mind.
 "The goat of Mr Seguin".
 I completely forgot what the story was about, so I googled it.
 Here's an english version.
 In a nutshell it's about a goat that wants to escape Mr Seguin's little patch of grass to go to the mountain and eventually she does, but there is she meets a wolf and dies after fighting him all night.
 It's meant to warn us of the dangers of freedom.

 After reading the story, I thought about it a couple seconds, then it hit me: that goat is me!
 Since I was a kid I have had this desire to be free.
 And I can't quite describe what is that freedom I am after.
-Because I have escaped practically every patch of grass (I even quit my comfortable job!) but that darn feeling is still with me.
+Because I have escaped practically every patch of grass (I even quit my comfortable job) but that darn feeling is still with me.
 I felt I really needed to explore this further and try my hand at a new fable.
-A little daunting because it has been a while, over a year!, since I developed a brand new one (not counting the beavers and otters).